github/docs/data/reusables/enterprise-accounts/approved-domains-beta-note.md

 {% note %}

-**Note**: Domain approval is currently in beta and subject to change.
+**Note**: The ability to approve a domain not owned by your organization or enterprise is currently in beta and subject to change.

 {% endnote %}